openwdl/wdl/modules/SPEC.md

 1. **Dependency resolution.** Given a module and its `module.json`, resolve all dependencies according to this specification and generate or update `module-lock.json` as required.
 2. **Lockfile verification.** Before executing any workflow that imports a module, verify the content checksum of each cached module against the lockfile.
 Refuse to proceed on mismatch.
 3. **Signature verification.** When a `module.sig` is present, verify the signature against the module's content hash, compare the signer's public key against the lockfile entry, and enforce the trust-on-first-use contract.
-4. **Structural validation.** Report clear errors for malformed `module.json` files, missing required fields, invalid SPDX license expressions, invalid semver versions, tag-to-manifest version mismatches, and unrecognized selectors.
+4. **Structural validation.** Report clear errors for malformed `module.json` files, missing required fields, invalid SPDX license expressions, invalid semver version requirements, and unrecognized selectors.

 Engines may additionally provide higher-level commands for authoring convenience (e.g., scaffolding, validation, upgrade).
 This specification does not prescribe the command surface; engine authors are free to design their own CLI.